muyjohno/film_finder/README.md

 This quick prototype allows you to find your nearest cinema, and what films they're showing today.

+## How does it work

+When you go to it, you'll be asked to enter your postcode.
+Hitting the button will tell you your nearest cinema.
+You can click the link to load in all films showing there today, and the times those films are available.

 ## Setup

 You should be able to set it up with a simple `git clone`, `bundle` and `rails s`.